USNavalResearchLaboratory/TrackerComponentLibrary/3rd_Party_Libraries/liblbfgs/Tracker_Library_Changes.md

-The library has been modified by moving line_search_backtracking, line_search_backtracking_owlqn, and line_search_morethuente non-static and moved prototypes into lbfgs.h so the line search methods can be used by other functions.
+The library has been modified by making line_search_backtracking, line_search_backtracking_owlqn, and line_search_morethuente non-static and moved prototypes into lbfgs.h so the line search methods can be used by other functions.
 Also, the declaration of tag_callback_data into lbfgs.h